 SNS Pilot Binding

 The SNS Pilot bindings were originally designed for ski racers but are also great if you want to try skate skiing.
-What differentiates these bindings with others is that they have two pivot bars on the boots, and clipping onto these bindings offer extra control.
+What differentiates these bindings with others is that they have two pivot bars on the boots, and clipping onto these bindings offer extra control, making them a great choice for skate skis.
 One pivot bar is at the rear while the other is at the front.
 The pivot bar at the rear helps guide the skier, whereas the front pivot bar aligns with the clip.

 For this reason, Prolink bindings were launched as a better product – that’s what they claim.
 The Prolink bindings are relatively lighter than their NNN counterparts.
 The Prolink binding claims to have better snow feel as compared to not only NNN bindings but also their own SNS bindings (as they pair with boots with thick soles).